US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-Reportedly, post war, the wreck was located and remains buried at the site by Australian soldiers.
+Reportedly, this wreckage of this Airacobra was located post war and Roberts remains were buried at the site by the Australian Army.
 The exact location of the wreck is not noted in their report.

 Memorial